rill-js/rill/docs/api/index.md

   one important distinction; It can run in the browser.

   Rill comes with many essential utilities for building modern web applications.
   This includes: Routing, redirection, cookies, and more.
-Typically an isomorphic rendering solution will also be used such as [@rill/react](https://github.com/rill-js/react) which allows full page react applications to work seamlessly on the server and in the browser.
+Typically a universal rendering solution will also be used such as [@rill/react](https://github.com/rill-js/react) which allows full page react applications to work seamlessly on the server and in the browser.